delton137/delton137.github.io/_posts/2019-12-31-AI-policy-points.md

   - policy
 ---

 This is a **draft** of policy points I put together for Johannon Ben Zion, the [US Transhumanist Party](https://en.wikipedia.org/wiki/Transhumanist_Party)'s nominee for president in 2020.
-I am serving as AI Policy Adviser for Ben Zion.
 (I also serve as [director of scholarship](http://transhumanist-party.org/leadership/#DirectorOfScholarship) at the US Tranhumanist Party.)
-Ben Zion's campaign website is [http://benzion2020.com/](benzion2020.com).

 # Problem 1  - mass unemployment from automation &amp; AI